-So how can you fully leverage the power of video to drive your tour sales?
-Check out our top three tips:
+But, how can you fully leverage the power of video to drive your tour sales?
+Check out our top three tips for ideas:

 People spend an average of 15 seconds on any given website(opens in a new tab).

-Remember though, this is the chance to really convince your visitors to check out your tours – so you need to ‘wow’ them with the video.
-That means, you need to put out a pretty quality video.
+Remember: this is the chance to really convince your visitors to check out your tours, so you need to ‘wow’ them with the video(opens in a new tab).
+That means you need to put out a pretty quality video.

 Long gone are the days of those cookie-cutter testimonials.
 You know the ones I’m talking about.
 Those testimonials with a generic one-liner, supposedly written by someone who may or may not really exist.

-Oh, and what’s even better, the average cost per video view has been said to be as low as $.01 – $.06 across several markets.
+Oh, and what’s even better: the average cost per video view has been said to be as low as $.01 to $.06 across several markets.

-In fact, Jitendra Patel, from Haka Tours New Zealand and member of our Tour Operators United Facebook community, has stated that he’s actually put most of his advertising budget into Facebook video advertising — and he’s been reaping in the results.
+In fact, Jitendra Patel from Haka Tours New Zealand(opens in a new tab) and a member of our Tour Operators United Facebook community has stated that he’s actually put most of his advertising budget into Facebook video advertising — and he has been reaping in the results.